-3. Heat 2 teaspoons of oil in a small saucepan with 1 tablespoon sugar.
+3. In a small saucepan heat 2 teaspoons oil, 1 tablespoon sugar and apples.
 Cook over low heat until apples have softened and are beginning to let their juices out.
 Add rosemary and cool.

 4. Mix flour, baking powder, remaining sugar and salt together.
-Add apple cider mixture, apples, egg and lemon zest to the flour mixture.
-Whisk together and pour into prepared pan.
+Add apple cider mixture, apples, remaining oil, egg, and lemon zest to the flour mixture.
+Whisk together and pour into the prepared pan.
 Bake for about 40 minutes or until an inserted toothpick comes out clean.

 5. Sprinkle with powdered sugar.